flybywiresim/docs/docs/dev-corner/development-projects/index.md

 - [Docs](documentation.md)

-    Documentation project to manage and improve documentation for our user.
-This includes documentation about the A32NX, general sim pilot documentation, and documentation about development for A32NX.
+    Documentation project to manage and improve documentation for our users.
+This includes documentation about the A32NX, general sim- pilot documentation, and documentation about development for the A32NX.

 - [Website](website.md)